abdimoh/DATA-201/docs/index.md

-This is the Stat Methods in Data Science course
+This is the Stat Methods in Data Science course.

+Here is the notebook for the [Linear Regression](Linear Regression.ipynb)